 - State institution publications.

-If your competitors are publicly held company, their annual reports are definitely something to consider if you want to collect valuable competitive data.
-Annual reports can give you with financial information, information about their sales volume, their increase in revenue as well as their market share.
+If your competitors are a publicly held company, their annual reports have to be considered if you want to collect valuable competitive data.
+Annual reports can give you financial information, information about their sales volume, their increase in revenue as well as their market share.

 Analyzing the competitive information

 When you know you have every information that you need for your competitors, it is time to analyze it.
-The purpose of this analysis is to discover product information, market shares, marketing strategies, and to identify strengths and weaknesses.
+The purpose of this analysis is to discover product information, market shares, marketing strategies, as well as identify strengths and weaknesses.

 - Product quality;